circleci/circleci-docs/jekyll/_cci2/build-project.md

 The image defines the execution environment for your build.
 The steps check out the code in the project directory and run the `echo` command.

 3. Commit and push the changes.
+If you were already using CircleCI 1.0, a build is triggered on 2.0 and a 2.0 icon appears on the Builds page.

 4. Go to the [Add Projects](https://circleci.com/add-projects) page in CircleCI and click the Build Project button next to your project.

-CircleCI checks out your code, prints "Hello World", and posts a green build!
+CircleCI checks out your code, prints "Hello World", and posts a green build to the Builds page!
 If the build fails, you are notified in email of the failure with a log of the failing command, exit code, and output.